sombriks/react-browserify-firebase/README.md

 # sample-react-browserify-firebase-example

-It expects firebase-tools installed globally:
+It expects firebase-tools to be installed globally:

 `sudo npm -g install firebase-tools`

-Using browserify instead webpack because it's easier to prototype.
+Using browserify instead webpack because it's easier and faster to prototype.

 See `"scripts"` section in `package.json` for more details.